-The BCIIF forecast assumes that the federal Program will continue to provide monthly allocations at the current levels for the next fiscal year as has been indicated by the Program administrators at the CIC.
-Note that this is a conservative assumption.
-Sometime in late 2011 or early 2012, the BCIIF expects to begin receiving larger allocations as a result of the increased immigrant investor deposit amount.
+The BCIIF forecast assumes that the federal Program will begin to provide monthly allocations at increased levels this fiscal year as has been indicated by the Program administrators at the CIC.
+The BCIIF will receive larger allocations as a result of the increased immigrant investor deposit amount.